atom-community/tool-bar/README.md

     # Teardown any stateful code that depends on tool bar ...
 ```

 The method `addButton` requires an object with at least the properties `icon` and `callback`.
+The `icon` can be any icon from the `iconset`.
+The `callback` must be an Atom command string, an custom callback function or an object where the keys are key modifiers (`alt`, `ctrl` or `shift`) and the values are commands or custom function.

 The remaining properties `tooltip` (default is no tooltip), `iconset` (defaults `Octicons`), `data` and `priority` (defaults `50`) are optional.

 The method `addSpacer` has only one optional property `priority` (defaults `50`).

 Use the method `removeItems` to remove the buttons added by your package.
-This is particulair useful in your package `deactivate` method, but can be used at any time.
+This is particular useful in your package `deactivate` method, but can be used at any time.

 The `onDidDestroy` method takes a function that will be called when the `tool-bar` package is destroyed.
 This is useful if your package needs to do some cleanup when the `tool-bar` is deactivated but your package continues running.